msinhore/adaptive-climate-blueprint/DUAL_CLIMATE_GUIDE.md

 ---

-*This feature represents the cutting edge of residential HVAC optimization, combining ASHRAE 55 adaptive comfort principles with modern dual heating system coordination for maximum efficiency and comfort.*
+*This feature represents the cutting edge of residential HVAC optimization, combining Adaptive Comfort adaptive comfort principles with modern dual heating system coordination for maximum efficiency and comfort.*